-Did you know that 88 per cent of users are unlikely to return to a website after just one bad experience?
+Did you know that 88% of users are unlikely to return to a website after just one bad experience?
 Trust is hard to earn and quickly lost.

-Give users a great experience, and they'll choose you over those websites who fail to deliver.
+Give users a great experience, and they'll choose you over those websites that fail to deliver.

 The result?
 More revenue.

-In fact, companies with highly effective UX have increased their revenue by 37%, according to UXpassion.
+In fact, companies with highly effective UX have increased their revenue by 37%.